The two stand mixers in the KitchenAid Pro 600 vs Artisan comparison are popular options. But, which one should you choose?

 Appearance and Design

 The KitchenAid Pro 600 is an upgraded version of the very popular Artisan stand mixer.
-It is therefore no surprise that when it comes to appearance, the Pro 600 has a more modern and functional look than its ubiquitous predecessor.
-Eschewing the somewhat bulky outlook of the Artisan, the Pro 600 is streamlined, edges are well-cut and defined, and the whole design screams precision and efficiency.
+So, it should come as no surprise that the 600 has a more modern and functional look.
+It is certainly more flashy than its predecessor.
+While the Artisan line is a little on the bulky side, the designers streamlined the Pro 600.
+Just take a look at it, you’ll find a slick look with defined and well-cut edges.
+Really, the whole design screams precision and efficiency.

-Despite these differences, both KitchenAid stand mixers possess a few similarities.
-The mixing bowls are fitted with handles for better grip and easy transfer of the mixture or batter.
-A pouring shield or guard on the bowls also helps to prevent or minimize the splatter of ingredients while mixing or pouring.
+Despite these differences, both KitchenAid stand mixers have a few similarities.
+For one, the mixing bowls are fitted with handles for better grip and easy transfer of the mixture or batter.
+Also, both come with a pouring shield or guard on the bowls.
+This helps to prevent or minimize the splatter of ingredients while mixing or pouring.

-The KitchenAid Pro 600 proves its superiority over the Artisan in terms of the quality of construction.
-It possesses a gear system completely made of steel, ensuring its reliability and durability compared to the all-plastic gear transmission of the Artisan.
+The KitchenAid Pro 600 is superior to the Artisan in terms of quality of construction.
+It possesses a gear system completely made of steel.
+This steel gear system ensures its reliability and durability.
+This compares favorably to the all-plastic gear transmission of the Artisan.

-Placing the two models side by side gives the impression that the Pro 600 is much taller than its predecessor.
+Placing the two models side by side gives the impression that the Pro 600 is much taller than than the Artisan.
 However, if the tilt-head of the Artisan is adjusted to its full height, it becomes the taller of the two machines.

-The Artisan is usually lauded for its smaller footprint and shorter height (when the tilt-head is at its lowest position) as that translates into a smaller storage space and increased storage options.
+The Artisan is usually lauded for its smaller footprint.
+It is shorter than the Pro when the tilt-head is at its lowest position.
+And that translates into a smaller storage space and increased storage options.

 Click here to see the KitchenAid Pro 600